 On the notion that at its worst the filmed version of a book can become the cultural version of littering.

 "It would be so weird if we knew just as much as we needed to know to answer all the questions of the universe.
 Wouldn’t that be freaky?"

 Writing what you would most want to read may be the best way to find an audience.

-This page contains an archive of posts for the year 2013.
+This page contains an archive of posts in the category Science Fiction Repair Shop for the year 2013.

 New York City